thinkshout/commerce_iats/README.txt

 * Commerce Checkout Pages - https://drupal.org/project/dc_co_pages
     Used to customize the checkout process

+### Installation

+The iATS PHP API Wrapper should exist in a directory named "iatspayments" under "libraries"

+If your Drupal installation uses a .make file, see the example in commerce_iats.make.example

 ## Upgrading from Commerce iATS 1.x

 There is no upgrade path from the 1.x release of iATS Commerce.